Sumter County, Florida

 Sumter County is the county with the highest percentage of residents 65 and older in the entire state of Florida.
 It has been that way for over a decade.
 The county built its infrastructure around retirees — healthcare, retail, recreation — largely because of The Villages' growth.
 For buyers who want to be close to those amenities at lower prices, it's one of the best-positioned counties in Central Florida.
 Read the full relocation guide →

 The main differences are cost and lifestyle character.
 Inside The Villages, you pay a purchase price plus a CDD bond ($20,000–$80,000+ total per home) plus HOA fees — all in exchange for golf-cart-accessible amenities at your door.
 Outside The Villages in towns like Bushnell and Wildwood, many homes have no bond and no HOA, at 20–40% lower purchase prices.
 You trade the golf cart access for a 10–20 minute drive to TV's amenities.
 For buyers on a fixed income, that tradeoff often makes more financial sense than it first appears.
-See the full side-by-side comparison →

 The main incorporated towns in Sumter County are Bushnell (county seat), Wildwood, Webster, and Coleman.
 Oxford and Center Hill are also active residential areas.
 The Villages spans parts of Sumter, Lake, and Marion counties — so a large portion of TV's homes are technically in Sumter County.
 For buyers looking outside The Villages, Bushnell and Wildwood have the most active real estate markets.